etnt/edbg/README.md

 It is also possible to setup a process monitor on any process in order to get a notification printed if the process should terminate.

+Note that the (edbg) tracing is built-in; i.e you can start tracing on any process you can access from the supervision browser.
+This will trace all modules that are executing within the process as well as any messages sent/received from/to the process.

 See the [Supervisor examples](#supervisor-examples) for how to use it.